 Saija started Irish dance in Turku in autumn 2007.
 Heini Pollari, Anu Rekimies and Therese Rooney are some of the teachers she has had during the years.
 In addition, she has taken part in various Irish dance courses in Finland and abroad with teachers such as Ronan McCormack (ADCRG, Riverdance), Dr. Breandán de Gallaí (Riverdance, Noctú) and Zara Curtis (TCRG, Riverdance).
 Since January 2015 her teacher has been Tereza Bernardová (TCRG).

 The first experience in competitive Irish dance for Saija was Nordic feis in Stockholm in 2011 with the result of two third placements.
 Since then she has taken part in many competitions both in solo and ceili dancing, in the Nordic countries and around Europe.
 Despite the later first and second placements in various Nordic feiseanna, she considers her best achievement the 2nd place in traditional set dance category in Mainland Europe Feis in 2013.
-The most memorable event is from spring 2014 when she participated in Worlds in London as one of the dancers in Turku ceili team.
+The most memorable events are from springs 2014 and 2018 when she participated in Worlds in London and Glasgow as one of the dancers in Turku ceili team.

 Saija has been active in a Turku based Irish dance association Dragún Irish Dancers ry since summer 2011.
 With Dragún she has been in several performances, the biggest one being a show by Dragún ”Vihreä saari – matka irlantilaisen tanssin maailmaan” (The Emerald Island – a journey into the world of Irish dance) in Turku in November 2013.
 Saija has taught Irish dance already in 2009-2011 in Sastamala adult education and in Dragún she has been teaching in various courses like beginners and ceili classes since 2012.